near/docs/docs/1.concepts/abstraction/chain-signatures.md

 At this point - assuming the contract didn't run out of gas waiting - the contract will return the response for the signature request.
 This response is a valid signed transaction that can be readily sent to the target blockchain to be executed.

-In the future, we will simplify this by using an indexer to automatically capture the signature, and submit it to a multi-chain [relayer](relayers.md).
+To simplify relaying the transaction, we are building an indexer that will automatically capture the signature, and submit it to the target chain using a multi-chain [relayer](relayers.md).

 :::tip
 A multi-chain [relayer](relayers.md) is a service that knows how to relay signed transactions into their target networks so they are executed on-chain.